alandefreitas/futures/docs/futures/continuable_futures.md

 {{ code_snippet("future_types/continuable.cpp", "continuables") }}

-Note we can use both the member function [basic_future::then] or the free function [then].
-In this example,
+Note we can use both the member function [basic_future::then] or the free function [then]. [basic_future::then] allows chaining while the free function [then] allows interoperability between future types.

+{{ code_snippet("future_types/continuable.cpp", "chaining") }}

+In these examples,

-- it's to up to the continuation to wait for the previous task, and
+- it's up to the continuation to wait for the previous task, and
-- it's up to the previous task to launch its own continuations.
+- it's up to the previous task to launch its own continuations

-In other words, task B does not have to pool task A because task A is launching task B. Task B know A is ready and can just take it from there.
+In other words, task B does not have to pool task A because task A is launching task B. Task B knows A is ready and can just take it from there.

 <div class="mermaid">